jerwil/MAX7219_Hello_World/README.md

 ## Features

-* Allows for simple hookup of a 7-segment 4 digit LCD to Arduino
+* Allows for simple hookup of an LED 7-segment 4 digit display to Arduino
 * Requires 3 digital pins and 5V power
 * Compact design